-- (1) Subject to the requirements in subclause (2), a person may enter Victoria from another Country as an international passenger arrival if the person, at the time they enter Victoria, is: - (a) 12 years of age or above and is fully vaccinated or a medically exempt person; or - (b) younger than 12 years of age and is either: - (i) travelling with at least one parent or guardian who is fully vaccinated or is a medically exempt person; or - (ii) travelling unaccompanied; or - (c) between 12 years of age and 17 years of age and is not fully vaccinated and is either: - (i) travelling with at least one parent or guardian who is fully vaccinated or is a medically exempt person; or - (ii) travelling unaccompanied.
+- (1) Subject to the requirements in subclause 5(2), a person may enter Victoria from another Country as an international passenger arrival if the person, at the time they enter Victoria, is: - (a) 12 years and 2 months of age or above and is fully vaccinated or a medically exempt person; or - (b) younger than 12 years and 2 months of age and is either: - (i) travelling with at least one parent or guardian who is fully vaccinated or is a medically exempt person; or - (ii) travelling unaccompanied; or

-- (2) An international passenger arrival may enter Victoria if the person: - (a) is either: - (i) 12 years of age or above; or - (ii) younger than 12 years of age and travelling unaccompanied, they must obtain a valid international passenger arrival permit which includes:
+- (c) at least 12 years and 2 months of age and less than 18 years of age and is not fully vaccinated or a medically exempt person and is either: - (i) travelling with at least one parent or guardian who is fully vaccinated or is a medically exempt person; or - (ii) travelling unaccompanied.

-- (iii) the person's personal details; and - (iv) an attestation by the person stating that (as at the date of attestation) the person and each dependant under 12 years of age entering Victoria with that person: - (A) meets all the eligibility requirements in subclause (1); and - (B) has provided information in the permit that is true and correct; and - (C) will comply with the international passenger arrival conditions; and - a QR code capable of being scanned by an authorised officer, a Victoria Police member or a Protective Services Officer (or other person under such person's direction).
+- (2) An international passenger arrival may enter Victoria if the person: - (a) is either: - (i) 12 years and 2 months of age or above; or - (ii) younger than 12 years and 2 months of age and travelling unaccompanied; - (b) obtains a valid international passenger arrival permit which includes: - (i) the person's personal details; and - (ii) an attestation by the person stating that (as at the date of attestation) the person and each dependant under 12 years and 2 months of age entering Victoria with that person: - (A) meets all the eligibility requirements in subclause 5(1); and - (B) has provided information in the permit that is true and correct; and - (C) will comply with the international passenger arrival conditions; and - (iii) a QR code capable of being scanned by an authorised officer, a Victoria Police member or a Protective Services Officer (or other person under such person's direction).

-Note: dependants under the age of 12 do not need to obtain their own permit but must instead be listed on the permit obtained by their parent or guardian that they are travelling with.
+Note: dependants under the age of 12 years and 2 months do not need to obtain their own permit but must instead be listed on the permit obtained by their parent or guardian that they are travelling with.